 $9 general public

-All visitors are admitted to the exhibition for free on Thursdays after 4 PM and on Sundays courtesy of American Electric Power Foundation.
+All visitors are admitted to the exhibition for free on Fridays after 4 PM and on Sundays courtesy of American Electric Power Foundation.
 The exhibition is closed on Mondays and Tuesdays.

 Please note: due to university guidelines on the COVID-19 pandemic, timed ticketing will be used to restrict capacity in our galleries and face coverings will be required in all areas of the center.
 We strongly recommend you purchase or reserve tickets online in advance of your visit and limit the items you bring with you.
 Tickets are also available at the Visitor Experience Desk on our entrance level or by calling (614) 292-3535 when the building is open.

 You will be asked to check backpacks, large purses and other large bags, and umbrellas before entering the galleries.
 Click here for full list of policies, including items prohibited in the galleries; click here for more about the center’s COVID-19 protocols.
 With uncertainty surrounding COVID-19, program dates are subject to change.